CCMS-UCSD/GNPSDocumentation/docs/tutorials/coffee-tutorial-metaboscape.md

 LC-MS/MS data and files can be found in the MassIVE dataset.

-## MetaboScape representative output files
+## MetaboScape Representative Output Files
 These files are not needed for the tutorial but are provided here as reference files, or if you want to bypass the MetaboScape processing.

 |     File Type    | Download Link          |